Bitcoin Virtual Machine team rolls out ZK rollups service to scale Bitcoin

 Disclaimer: The Block is an independent media outlet that delivers news, research, and data.
 As of November 2023, Foresight Ventures is a majority investor of The Block.
 Foresight Ventures invests in other companies in the crypto space.
 Crypto exchange Bitget is an anchor LP for Foresight Ventures.
 The Block continues to operate independently to deliver objective, impactful, and timely information about the crypto industry.
 Here are our current financial disclosures.

-© 2023 The Block.
+© 2024 The Block.
 All Rights Reserved.
 This article is provided for informational purposes only.
 It is not offered or intended to be used as legal, tax, investment, financial, or other advice.

 About Author

-Daniel Kuhn is a writer and editor at The Block, where he covers the crypto industry with a particular focus on tech.
+Daniel Kuhn is a Senior Journalist and Editor at The Block, where he covers the crypto industry with a particular focus on tech.
 He previously served as deputy managing editor of opinion/features at CoinDesk.
 He first appeared in print in Financial Planning, a trade publication magazine.
 Before journalism, he studied philosophy as an undergrad, English literature in graduate school and business and economic reporting at an NYU professional program.
 You can connect with him on Twitter and Telegram @danielgkuhn or find him on Urbit as ~dorrys-lonreb.

 Editor